vschwaberow/nanoc-evernote-datasource/README.md

 ## Usage

-Copy the file `lib/evernote.rb` into your site `lib` folder.
+Copy the file `lib/nanoc/data_sources/evernote_thrift.rb` into your site `lib/nanoc/data_sources` folder.

 ## Open Issues

-- Conversion of Evernote XML to yield output.
+- Conversion has to be improved.

 ## Configuration